 Chichijima

 Chichijima Island is a veritable host of natural wonders.
-From December to May, boat tours take visitors out to see nearby herds of humpback or sperm whales.
-The rest of the year can be spent lazing on the beautiful beaches or visiting Minamijima, an uninhabited smaller island to the southwest where green turtles lay eggs between May and August.
+Throughout the year, relax on beautiful beaches or visiting Minamijima, an uninhabited smaller island to the southwest where green turtles lay eggs between May and August.
 Let your taste buds have a vacation too, with flavorful mango and coffee being a specialty of the land and marlin being a great dish from the sea.

 Survey note: The few people that made it to Chichijima chose this place as it was on their list of places to visit.
 Nature, activities, and local products are all highly recommended.
 Examples of activities here include beach-going, diving, snorkeling, and fishing.
 There are also a few unique activities such as swimming with sea turtles and picking coffee beans at a local coffee farm.
 Chichijima Island ranked in our top three of the islands people want to visit most.